mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

-1. el - (*mixed*, optional) The id of the iframe to be converted, or the actual iframe element.
-If its not passed, a new iframe will be created (default).
+1. el - (*mixed*, optional) The id of the IFrame to be converted, or the actual IFrame element.
+If its not passed, a new IFrame will be created (default).
 2. props - (*object*, optional) The properties to be applied to the new IFrame.
 Same as [Element:constructor](#Element:constructor) props argument.

 ### Returns:

-* (*element*) A new iframe HTML Element.
+* (*element*) A new IFrame HTML Element.

 ### Examples: